 Peter and Eun walked into the gym.
 Students were chatting and laughing, shimmying to the music or drinking punch.
 Holly was standing off to the left, surrounded by a circle of fawning sycophants.
 Her lips and eyes worked in smooth tandem, accentuating her speech with kinesic perfection.
-In her left hand, she was holding a glitter-crusted cup.
+In her left hand, she held a glitter-crusted cup.

 Bingo.
 Peter zeroed in on the cup.

 “Peter!”
 Eun tugged his sleeve and pointed at the center of the gym.

 “What are you—” He tugged his arm away, then suddenly straightened.
 “Is that Kayne West?”

 “Nope.”
 Eun shook her head.
 “Just a hologram.”

 “A hologram?
 But—”

 Peter squinted.
 There was something on his cheek…letters, he realized.
 They were hovering in the air an inch above his skin.